Details

 Japanese version:

 The emphasis here on the FL is more introspective, and the flow of the story is slower as it unwinds.
-This is more about a woman's journey and does a better job showing a meek submissive girl grows into a confident (but not abrasive) woman.
+This is more about a woman's journey and does a better job showing a meek submissive girl growing into a confident (but not abrasive) woman.
 I do think the way the FL died in her original timeline was more interesting.

 How the ML fits into the FL's story is also more mysterious until finally revealed.
 I thought the ending was far more dramatic and the scenery spectacular.
 The ML seems more tortured here vs the K-drama he just comes across as sad.